 Through Andy’s leadership, CCWA has become a strong and sustainable youth development organization.
 He has helped create a positive and supportive culture within the organization.
 Andy considers himself truly blessed to work with an exceptionally talented team at Paradise Farm Camps.
 And, he looks forward to helping CCWA realize its full potential in the years ahead.

 Andy has always volunteered his talent and time to help protect and preserve our region’s critical natural resources.
 Some of his more noteworthy projects include founding the Valley Creek Restoration Partnership, launching the restoration of the Plum Run Watershed, and helping establish the Brandywine Trail System.
 He presently serves in the appointed positions of Zoning Hearing Board Member and Trails Committee Member in East Bradford Township.
 In the past, he served in appointed positions including the Open Space Plan Task Force and West Chester Regional Planning Commission.
 In recognition of his efforts within the community, Andy was honored with the Senator Robert Thompson Service Award in 2013, presented by the Exton Region Chamber of Commerce.

 The Schaum family resides in The Strode’s Mill National Register Historic District in East Bradford Township.
-Andy’s wife, Jennifer, is an educator with the Delaware Valley Association for the Education of Young Children (DVAEYC).
-Their son, Casey, graduated from West Chester’s Bayard Rustin High School and is a sophomore at Penn State.
+Andy’s wife, Jennifer, is an educator with First Up, formerly DVAEYC.
+Their son, Casey, graduated from West Chester’s Bayard Rustin High School and Penn State University.